garethlau/floatingfile-cli/README.md

 $ ./scripts/bundle.sh
 ```

-This will generate a `dist` folder that contains a single executable file.
+This will generate a `dist` folder that contains the executable, `floatingfile`, as well as all necessary dependencies.

-3. Copy (or move) the executable to `/usr/local/bin` for global access.
-By default, Mac OS X has it in the `PATH`.
+3. Create a symlink for global access.

+By default, Mac OS X has `/usr/local/bin` in the `PATH`.

 ```
-$ cp ./dist/floatingfile /usr/local/bin/
+$ ln -s "$PWD/dist/floatingfile/floatingfile" /usr/local/bin
 ```

 4. Check that the executable is accessible